Hang Zheng

 Don't rush into the art phase

-I rushed into the art stage a little too early in this project.
-I thought I'd spent enough time in the white box stage, but I found myself constantly going back and changing the white box because it is not ready for art.
-In this case, it wasn't nearly as bad, because it's just a personal project, but I can imagine mistakes like this can cause many problems for other people in a team environment.
+I jumped into the art stage a bit too early in this project.
+I thought I had spent enough time on the white box, but I found myself constantly revisiting it because it wasn’t ready for art yet.
+While it wasn’t a huge issue in this personal project, I can see how rushing into the art phase could cause significant problems in a team environment.

 Research the engine limitation and playtesting